A houseplant helps bring ease to a household and an aesthetic value to a room or outdoor area.

 Spring and Fall - due to most succulents thriving in spring and fall, they require more water in these two seasons.
 Typically watering the plant once every 7-10 days.

 Summer - although succulents don't like sitting in waterlogged soil, it doesn't mean they can tolerate dryness for a long period.
 However, the climate of summer is dryer than the other seasons, watering them every 5-7 days is necessary.
+Click here to learn more about succulent summer care.

 Winter - on the contrary with the summer, moist climate results in extending the period of the soil remains wet.
 Besides, most succulents are dormant in winter, they don't need too much water or nutrient.
 Thus, water them every 4-6 weeks.